 Most of the time, the headline news is about crime.
 Shocking and sometimes gory, we are hooked (whether we admit it or not).
 And we just can’t get enough of it everyday.

 Why are we hooked to these kind of stories?
-Despite of it’s dark and gloomy, we have different reasons why we pay attention to it.
+Despite of being dark and gloomy, we have different reasons why we pay attention to it.

 It all started with the first recorded crime in history: the murder of Abel.
 As we all know, Cain struck Abel’s head with a stone.
 But what caused Cain to do it?
 Envy and perhaps, pride.
 It seems that we are born with these emotions and if we get carried away of these, it may take us to our darker side.